HaoyuanYang-2023/ImagineFSL/README.md

 ## Introduction

-This repository contains the official code for **"ImagineFSL: Self-Supervised Pretraining Matters on Imagined Base Set for VLM-based Few-shot Learning"** (CVPR 2025).
+This repository contains the official code for **"ImagineFSL: Self-Supervised Pretraining Matters on Imagined Base Set for VLM-based Few-shot Learning"** (🔥 CVPR 2025 Highlight)

 In this paper: